Documentation

 This code defines a schema for the settings UI that interacts with the Google Tag Manager app.
 The configured fields are described below:

-• title: App name shown in the app settings interface.
-It is recommended to use the same app name configured in the title field of the manifest.json file.
+• title: App name displayed in the app settings interface.
+We recommend using the same app name configured in the title field of the manifest.json file.

 • type: JSON Schema type (this must always be set as object).